The Top 5 Goose Calls Reviewed

 A Goose Call is a device designed to bring geese to your location by making sounds that mimic the call of a goose.
 Some goose calls are blown into like a whistle, while others are electronic and only require pushing a button.

 When it comes to shopping for the right goose calls for your hunting needs, it is important to consider your potential targets, as well as the location where you will be hunting.
 While generalized goose calls work for a wide range of geese, depending on your intended target you may need a more specialized type of goose call to attract more specific geese.
+We put together a list of 5 great goose calls to get you started.

 Most goose calls come in either plastic or wooden forms, and can range from mass-moulded goose calls to specially hand-crafted and tuned wooden calls.
 Each kind of goose call has a specific target goose and climate that works best for that particular style.